animikii/styleguide/rails.md

 # Rails

 When seeking guidance on how to design a feature, consult this guide, follow existing conventions in the codebase, or follow Rails conventions.
+[The API](http://api.rubyonrails.org/) is your friend.

 ## Gems